Hewlett-Packard: 2010–2012

 On March 21, 2012, HP said its printing and PC divisions would become one unit headed by Todd Bradley from the PC division, and printing chief Vyomesh Joshi left the company.

 On May 23, 2012, HP announced plans to lay off approximately 27,000 employees, after posting a profit decline of 31% in the second quarter of 2012.
 Profits declined because of the growing popularity of smart phones, tablets, and other mobile devices, which slowed down personal computer sales.

-On May 30, 2012, HP unveiled its first net zero energy data center, which uses solar energy and other renewable sources instead of traditional power grids.
+On May 30, 2012, HP unveiled its first net zero energy data center, which used solar energy and other renewable sources instead of traditional power grids.

 On July 10, 2012, HP's Server Monitoring Software was discovered to have a previously unknown security vulnerability.
 A security warning was given to customers about two vulnerabilities, and a patch addressing the issues was released.
 One month later, HP's official training center was hacked and defaced by a Pakistani hacker known as Hitcher to demonstrate a Web vulnerability.

 On September 10, 2012, HP revised their restructuring figures and started cutting 29,000 jobs.

+In November 2012, HP wrote off almost $9 billion related to the Autonomy acquisition, which became the subject of intense litigation, as HP accused Autonomy's previous management of fraudulently exaggerating Autonomy's financial position and called in law enforcement and regulators in both countries.
+Autonomy's previous management accused HP of "textbook" obfuscation and finger pointing to protect HP's executives from criticism and conceal HP culpability, their prior knowledge of Autonomy's financial position, and gross mismanagement of Autonomy after acquisition.